solo-io/gloo/docs/content/reference/cli/glooctl_proxy_logs.md

 dump Envoy logs from one of the proxy instancesNote: this will enable verbose logging on Envoy

-### Synopsis

-dump Envoy logs from one of the proxy instancesNote: this will enable verbose logging on Envoy

 ```
 glooctl proxy logs [flags]
 ```